influxdata/flux/docs/SPEC.md

    | 0001  | "pressure" | 29.82 |
    | 0002  | "pressure" | 30.01 |

+#### Unique

+Unique returns a table with unique values in a specified column.
+In the case there are multiple rows taking on the same value in the provided column, the first row is kept and the remaining rows are discarded.

+Unique has the following properties:

+* `column` string
+    Column that is to have unique values.
+    Defaults to `_value`.

 #### Cumulative sum

 Cumulative sum computes a running sum for non null records in the table.